JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

   Links to websites where you need to make the appointment

   Job bank for expats

+  Tips and tricks for the Danish job market as it is different.
+How to find a job in differnet fields.

   - ***Maybe show our sketches afterwards and get feedback/reactions on them***